IRT Diffuse Field Equalized

 Soundstage is odd.
 I felt like the center intimacy was its weak point.
 I've had them for half a year and I can't quite put my finger on it.
 Again, maybe it's due to my refusal to buy $30 pads.
 Regardless, it is very good, certainly better than any other closed-back headphones I've heard.
 The sharp treble and adequate bass also makes this an ideal ASMR headphone, and I find myself repeatedly pulling these off my head thinking it was something outside my house.

 Yep, this is exactly what I expected.
 The DT770 are the premier "babby's first headphone."
-Probably one of my best buys of 2018, alongside a straight razor and a silicone tube I have sex with.
+Probably one of my best buys of 2018, alongside a straight razor and a silicone tube I have intercourse with.

 Trying my hand at modding.
 Replacing the driver foam with paper erases any sort of intimacy while not changing the soundstage.
 Not recommended.
 A paper towel cuts the treble by a bit, not for me either.